Invariant Hilbert schemes and desingularizations of quotients by classical groups: Case of acting on

-\begin{remarque} The case $\min(n_1,n_2)=1$ and $\max(n_1,n_2) \geq 3$ is quite different from the other cases and thus is not treated by Theorem \ref{GL2}.
-In this case, we show in \cite[§2.1.2]{Terp} that the main component $\HHp$ is always smooth, and that $\HH=\HHp$ for $n=1$.
-We do not know if $\HH=\HHp$ for an arbitrary $n$. \end{remarque}
+\begin{remark} The case $\min(n_1,n_2)=1$ and $\max(n_1,n_2) \geq 3$ is quite different from the other cases and thus is not treated by Theorem \ref{GL2}.
+In this case, we show in \cite[\S 2.1.2]{Te1} that the main component $\HHHp$ is always smooth, and that $\HHH=\HHHp$ for $n=1$.
+We do not know if $\HHH=\HHHp$ for an arbitrary $n$. \end{remark}

 The cases $n=2$ and $n_1+n_2 \leq 3$ are easy and are treated by Corollary \ref{cas_facile}.
 The case $n_1=n_2=n=2$ is handled by Proposition \ref{gammaiso}.
 Finally, we obtain the last case from the previous one by using the reduction principle for $GL_n$ as we did for $SL_n$ in Section \ref{casSln}.